koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 };
 ```

-OK, let's create a path for parent directory instead of `rootPath`.
+Next, let's create a path for parent directory.
 In order to this, I create a `buildParentPath` function.
 This function accepts an instance or textInstance and returns the parent directory path.
 Let's implement this.

+...

 I have to reverse the order of the directory names.
 OK, let's replace the `rootPath` with `buildParentPath` function.

 The tests are still failed.
-Because `mkdirSync` doesn't create a directory recursively and `mkdirSync` throw an error if the directory is already there.
+Because `mkdirSync` doesn't create a directory recursively and throw an error if the directory is already there.
+Let's fix them.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {